OUR YOGA INSTRUCTORS

 Solveig Corbin, founder and director of Nokomis Yoga, began studying Svaroopa® Yoga in 2005.
 Prior to that she studied Hatha Yoga for several years.
 "I found that Svaroopa® Yoga opened me up and gave me profound relief from my chronic back pain and muscle stiffness.
 I had never experienced anything like it.
 No other medical or non-medical modality had come close to the healing that I experienced with this type of yoga and I was immediately hooked and wanted to share it with others."

 Solveig has over 1,000 hours of teacher training and yoga therapy training through Svaroopa® Yoga.
 "I am so very grateful for the quality and depth of my training through Svaroopa® Yoga & Meditation.
-I believe that I need to continue to grow and I am continuing on with ATT (Advanced Teacher Training) to be able to offer even more as a teacher."
+I believe that I need to continue to grow and I continue on with ATT (Advanced Teacher Training) to be able to offer even more as a Teacher and Yoga Therapist."

 Rate: $20 drop-in, $88/6 classes or $125/10 classes = twice weekly (8 week expiration) or $150 month unlimited.
 Seniors 60 and over get a 10% discount on passes.
 Credit cards accepted.